pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

 * Getting schools, sections, teachers, and students from Office 365 Education:

   * [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)
   * A [Differential Query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database by the SyncData Web Job.

 EDUGraphAPI is based on ASP.NET MVC.
 [ASP.NET Identity](https://www.asp.net/identity) is used in this project.

 ## How To: Configure your Development Environment

-Download and install the following tools to run, build and/or develop this application locally.
+This project can be opened with the edition of Visual Studion 2015 you already have, or download and install the the Community edition to run, build and/or develop this application locally.

 - [Visual Studio 2015 Community](https://go.microsoft.com/fwlink/?LinkId=691978&clcid=0x409)